csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Directional Stimulus Prompting ([li, baoling peng, ...jianfeng gao, xifeng yan, 2023](https://arxiv.org/abs/2302.11520)) - generate hint keywords using small LLM that are put into the prompt when calling large LLM
 - critiques of prompting
-  - [Do Prompt-Based Models Really Understand the Meaning of their Prompts?](https://arxiv.org/abs/2109.01247) (webson & pavlick, 2022) - models can learn fine with prompts that are intentionally irrelevant
+  - Do Prompt-Based Models Really Understand the Meaning of their Prompts? ([webson & pavlick, 2022](https://arxiv.org/abs/2109.01247)) - models can learn fine with prompts that are intentionally irrelevant
     - Are Language Models Worse than Humans at Following Prompts?
 It's Complicated ([webson, ..., pavlick, 2023](https://arxiv.org/abs/2301.07085))
 - can benefit from training for promptability
   - [Adapting Language Models for Zero-shot Learning by Meta-tuning on Dataset and Prompt Collections](https://arxiv.org/abs/2104.04670) (zhong...klein, 2021)
   - [Continued Pretraining for Better Zero- and Few-Shot Promptability](https://arxiv.org/abs/2210.10258) (wu...sameer singh, beltagy, 2022)
+- Context-faithful Prompting for Large Language Models ([zhou, shang, poon & chen, 2023](https://arxiv.org/pdf/2303.11315.pdf)) - ask question in clever way to force LLM to follow it

 ## llm chaining / decoding